GabrielNourrit/dbms_java/README.txt

 2) run grammaireSQL.java Class wich is in SGBD.AnalyseurSyntaxique
 3) enjoy

+this project was realized by Cessna Jefferson, Jules Noel, Gabriel Nourrit and Ballé Traore

 for more details you can read documents provides : architecture.png; choixconception.pdf,presentation.pdf and Dbms/doc/index.html